Supermagnum/98keys-ergo/README.md

 How to wire up the connecting cable: https://github.com/Supermagnum/98keys-ergo/blob/master/cable.pdf

 More files:
 https://github.com/Supermagnum/98keys-ergo

-Cherry MX switches should fit the holes.
+Cherry MX switches should fit the holes and the PCB'S.

 The switch mounting plates has mounting holes, so they can be mounted in wood or other materials.
 The left side also has holes for 4 LED's.